ghajba/wp-editor/README.md

 [title] Some title -- you can specify the post's title here, in the example "Some title" will be the title of the article.
 If you do not provide a title and the post does not have a title, the title will be set to "My post".

 [categories] Category 1, Category 2 -- a comma separated list of categories for your post.
 Optional, if not provided there will be no categories set.
+Starting with Version 0.3.1 categories are verified: if a category does not exist in the blog, you cannot post the entry.

 [tags] tag 1, tag 2, tag 3 -- a comma separated list for your post.
 Optional, if not provided there will be no tags set.
+Starting with Version 0.3.1 optional tag-verification is enabled.
+If you have the option enabled you can use only defined tags in your post.

 ## Extra markdown
 Currently these extra markdonw symbols are configured for wpedit: